Rumic World Home Contact Messageboard Updates

 (The Ultimate Team-up!?
 The Ryoga/Mousse Alliance)

+When Ryoga wanders back into town, he comes to the realization that Akane will only care for him as P-chan.
+Mousse, wearing a mask and callying himself the "Mystery Man from Ganymede" attacks Ryoga to test his strength in hopes they can team up to take on Ranma.
 Ryoga decides that he will stay as P-chan forever so he can always be with Akane.
-Right before he pours cold water on himself, Mousse tells him that Akane will more than likely get rid of P-chan when she gets married and has children, this upsets Ryoga and he decides to rethink his plan.
-Ryoga and Mousse team up in order to defeat Ranma using large time bombs that they chain to Ranma's legs.
+Right before he pours cold water on himself, Mousse tells him that Akane will more than likely get rid of P-chan when she gets married and has children with Ranma.
+This upsets Ryoga and he decides to rethink his plan.
+Ryoga and Mousse team up in order to defeat Ranma using a large time bomb that they chain to Ranma's legs.
+Akane comes looking for P-chan and nearly gets blown up in the blast, but kicks the bomb away in a moment of frustration, causing it to hit Mousse instead.

 Episode Staff: